Author: GrowwwTech

 2. Unboxing in festive setting — Product being opened with diyas/rangoli in background.
 Creates aspirational context.

-3. Before/After (home decor, fashion) — Room or outfit transformation with your product.
+3. Before/After (home decor, fashion) — Room or outfit rebuild with your product.

 4. Countdown/urgency statics — ‘Only 48 hours left’ with product + offer.
 Simple but effective.